chaitanyakagita/Student-ID-Generator/README.md

 # Student-ID-Generator
- A basic Student ID Card Generator which is created using java and also java swing as GUI.
+ A basic Student ID Card Generator which is created by using java and also java swing as GUI.